faboo8/ontology-matching/README.md

 * Latent Dirichlet Allocation (LDA)
 * Hierarchical Dirichlet Process (HDP)

-To determine similarity between two phrases the cosine similaity is used:
+To determine similarity between two phrases the cosine similarity

   ![eq1](https://github.com/faboo8/ontology-matching/blob/master/media/CodeCogsEqn.gif)

+is used although this might not be the best for probabilistic models.